Pantouvakis/Knowledge-Graph-System-Using-RDF-and-Ontologies/README.md

 2. Click on the **MySQL Connections** to open a new connection.
 3. Enter your root user credentials and click **OK**.

-Once logged in, execute the commands in the `FirstInitialize.sql` file to set up any additional tables or data necessary for your application.
+Once logged in, execute the commands in the `FirstInitialize.sql` AFTER REPLACING the first line with your database name file to set up any additional tables or data necessary for your application.
 You can find the file here: [FirstInitialize.sql](https://github.com/Pantouvakis/Knowledge-Graph-System-Using-RDF-and-Ontologies/blob/main/FirstInitialize.sql).

 ### Prerequisites
 Ensure that the following software is installed on your system: